hojulian/fido/docs/docs/reference/fido/core.md

   Exit code for the executed command or None if stream is True.

 - `output` - (generator, bytes, or tuple):
-  If stream=True, a generator yielding response chunks.
+  If `stream=True`, a generator yielding response chunks.
 A bytestring containing response data otherwise.